dinhl/Node.js-Applications/chat-app/README_chat-app.md

 `$ npm init `

 #### [Express Framework](https://www.npmjs.com/package/express)

-` $ npm i express `

 - Express.js is a light-weight Node.js framework used to develop web and mobile app
     - Allowed to set up middleware to respond to HTTP requests
     - Helped organize the web app into a MVC architecture on the server side (from routes, to handling requests and views)
     - Connected with a database like MongoDB with Mongoose (for modeling) to provide a backend for the app

+` $ npm i express `

 #### [Path](https://www.npmjs.com/package/path)
+- Provided utilities for working with file and directory paths

 ` $ npm i path `

-- Provided utilities for working with file and directory paths

 #### [env-cmd](https://www.npmjs.com/package/env-cmd)
+- Executed commands using environment variables from an env file

 ` $ npm i env-cmd`

-- Executed commands using environment variables from an env file

 #### WEB SOCKET PROTOCOL [socket.io](https://www.npmjs.com/package/socket.io)

-` $ npm i socket.io `

-#### socket.io enables real-time bidirectional event-based communication.
+- socket.io enables real-time bidirectional event-based communication.
 It consists of:
     - a Node.js server
     - a Node.js client

+` $ npm i socket.io `

 #### [bad-words](https://www.npmjs.com/package/bad-words)
+- A javascript filter for badwords

 ` npm i bad-words `

-- A javascript filter for badwords

 #### [Nodemon](https://www.npmjs.com/package/nodemon)
+- Automatically restarting the node app when file changes in the directory are detected

 `$ npm i nodemon --save-dev`

-- Automatically restarting the node app when file changes in the directory are detected

 ## Set up "start" and "dev" scripts in package.json
     "scripts": {